schroederjan/Time-Series-Prediction-Infrastructure/README.md

 For a more detailed tutorial of how this infrastructure works in practice visit my [Website](http://schroederjan.com/). `COMING SOON`

 ## Background
+The core idea originally started when working on the Capstone Project for my Data Engineering Nanodegree at Udacity.
+At this point it grew into a bigger concept that connects Data Engineering (Infrastructure) and Data Science (Application).

-When working with time-series data I wanted to work as many transformations as possible to find the optimal input into prediction algorithms.
+When working with time-series data I prefer to work on as many transformations as possible to find the optimal input into prediction algorithms.
 Either daily, weekly, monthly or even bigger aggregates could deliver THE insight needed.
 To achieve this, normally I was writing on transformation scripts that would, after a while of calculation, spit out various csv files in a folder, which I then had to access in my analytics framework of choice for further crunching.

-When I found 'TimescaleDB' I saw it as the chance to speedup time-series analytics and the perfect backend for shiny (no pun intended) web-applications.
-With its built-in aggregation functions for time series, on-demand transformation is possible.
-No more pre-transforming data needed.
+After working with PostgreSQL and Cassandra NoSQL databases I was always missing the 'right' approach to time-series data.
+When I found 'TimescaleDB' though, I saw the chance to speedup time-series analytics and create a perfect back-end for shiny (no pun intended ;)) web-applications.
+With its built-in time-series aggregation functions on-demand transformation became possible.
+No more pre-transforming data needed, just plug your Data Science application of choice (or build one) and get started.

-Adding the workflow management engine 'Aiflow' we can run scheduled predictions, ETL commands, or even manage whole cloud infrastructures in a monitored and structured way.
+For the final touch I added the workflow management engine 'Aiflow', with which we can run scheduled predictions, ETL commands, or even manage whole cloud infrastructures in a monitored and structured way.

-Time-series analytics was never so easy!
 Below you can have a look at how this project is set up.
-Each of the core technologies has a sub-readme linked to it for a deep dive. `COMING SOON`
+Each of the core technologies has a sub-readme linked to it for a deep dive into how to get started.

 ![](man/featured.png)